martinbednar/jsrestrictor/tests/integration_tests/README.md

 ### on Windows OS

-All single '\' in path have to be replaced with '\\'.
+All occurrences of the character '\' in path have to be replaced with '\\'.

 * firefox_driver = path to gecko driver.
 Gecko driver is included in folder "common_files" or it is able to download it.
 * firefox_profile = path to folder of firefox profile of Mozilla Firefox ESR with enabled access to location.
 It is typically located in C:\Users\<username>\AppData\Roaming\Mozilla\Firefox\Profiles\<profilename>.default-esr